There’s never been a better time to show up

 But nobody reminisces about the chatroom they were in last night.
 We remember the conversations at dinner with friends, the live musical performances that move the room, and gatherings that make us feel part of something larger than ourselves.

-I. We’ve been doing this for a long time now
+III.
+We’ve been doing this for a long time now

 Historians trace it back hundreds of thousands of years to the fire circle, where early humans told stories and passed down knowledge.
 Civilizations later formalized the practice: the Greek agora, the Roman forum, the medieval marketplace.
 Each a stage for politics, trade, ritual, and debate.